GitHub Pages is a neat feature of GitHub that allows you to serve static files by using a special gh-pages

-My project uses Maven for building, and I didn't see any way to have the same job that builds the project handle pushing the documentation on a separate branch, so I set up a second job (which I called jdbc-persist-site) to do that.
+My project uses Maven for building, and I didn't see any way to have the same job that builds the project handle pushing the documentation on a separate branch, so I set up a second job (which I called jdbc-persist-site

 This basically just grabs the generated site from the other job manually and overwrites the previous version of the files.
 I actually had to split the three git commands into 3 separate batch file steps in Jenkins because a single script would stop after just 1 git call.